shank50/smolurl/README.md

 # Domain Configuration
 SHORT_DOMAIN="domain-where-your-app-is-live.com"
-Example: url-shortener.render.com
+# Example: url-shortener.render.com or myapp.com
-You can ignore it for local development.
+# You can leave this as "localhost:5000" for local development.
+# The backend uses this to generate complete short URLs.
 ```

 #### Environment Variables Explained: